asagi4/comfyui-prompt-control/doc/syntax.md

 ## LoRA Scheduling
-LoRAs can be scheduled by referring to them in a scheduling expression, like so:
+When using the lazy graph building nodes, LoRAs can be scheduled by referring to them in a scheduling expression, like so:

 `<lora:fulllora:1> [<lora:partialora:1>::0.5]`

 This will schedule `fulllora` for the entire duration of the prompt and `partiallora` until half of sampling is complete.

-`PCLoraHooksFromSchedule` creates a properly scheduled `HOOKS` object from LoRA expressions included in the prompt.
-The older (deprecated) `ScheduleToModel` nodes will monkeypatch ComfyUI sampling and attempt to perform LoRA loading directly.

 You can refer to LoRAs by using the filename without extension and subdirectories will also be searched.
 For example, `<lora:cats:1>`. will match both `cats.safetensors` and `sd15/animals/cats.safetensors`.
 If there are multiple LoRAs with the same name, the first match will be loaded.